 Special Needs Trusts are costly to administer.
-Consequently, there are some situations where it is responsible to explore more cost effective options, usually due to smaller asset amounts available to fund the trust.
+Consequently, there are some situations where it is prudent to explore more cost-effective options, usually due to smaller asset amounts available to fund the trust.
 Alternative options are limited and subject to review by public benefit agencies.

 Spend down the funds for exempt assets

 Funds received by an individual are counted as income in the month received and an asset the following month if not spent.
 One way to spend funds is to purchase exempt assets.
 Exempt assets include: a primary residence, vehicle and irrevocable prepaid burial polices.
 Public benefit authorities have upper limits on some exempt assets, and it is best to check applicable polices regarding the purchase of an exempt asset.

 Prepayment of living expenses may be an option for some to spend excess funds.
 The following is a list of living expenses:

 - Rent, utilities, insurance premiums, or a home warranty program

 - Dental treatment services or dental insurance premiums